Updated: Nov 14, 2020

 Did you know that only 8% of people that set new years resolution goals actually follow through with them?
-That’s means 9 out of 10 people who actually set their goals for the new year give up.
-Its a different story throughout the year, with only 20% achieving their goals.
-Why so little?
+That’s means 9 out of 10 people who set their goals for the new year give up!
+Now during the year is a little different story, with only 20% achieving their goals.

 I believe it’s the lack of structure.
 If everyone took the time to set their goals the right way, we’d have a much better chance for success.

-The point is most of the goals we set are just a quick thought backed by some sort of quick motivation.
-Maybe it’s a new year, maybe we see our idle and get that quick inspiration.
+The point is most goals are just a quick thought backed by some sort of quick motivation.
+Whether it’s a new year, whether we see our idle and get that quick inspiration.
 Then we just mentally tell ourselves to do better.

-So lets jump in to the 5 steps to setting goals
+So lets just in to the 4 steps to setting goals

 First thing is to separate your goal into your first week, your first month, the first 6 months and ultimately your end goal.